-Safbaby: Phthalates were banned in toys in the United States in 2008, is it still found in some toys?
+SafBaby: Phthalates were banned in toys in the United States in 2008.
+Are phthalates still found in some toys?

-Additionally – not enough is known about the health hazards of some of the phthalate and non-phthalate replacement chemicals.
-The US EPA is currently doing an alternatives assessment on these which will unveil some useful information.
+Additionally, not enough is known about the health hazards of some of the phthalate and non-phthalate replacement chemicals.

 “Study after study shows that vinyl products leach hazardous additives!”